pingcap/docs/tidb-cloud/serverless-driver.md

 ---
-title: TiDB Serverless Driver (Beta)
+title: TiDB Cloud Serverless Driver (Beta)
 summary: Learn how to connect to TiDB Serverless from serverless and edge environments over HTTP.
 ---

-# TiDB Serverless driver (Beta)
+# TiDB Cloud Serverless Driver (Beta)

-[TiDB Serverless Driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to your TiDB Serverless cluster over HTTPS.
+[TiDB Cloud serverless driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to your TiDB Serverless cluster over HTTPS.
 It is particularly useful in edge environments where TCP connections are limited, such as Vercel Edge Functions and Cloudflare Workers.

-## Install the TiDB Serverless driver
+## Install the serverless driver

 You can install the driver with npm: